 Association for Dutch-speaking people in Indonesia.
 Throughout the year the club organizes various events such as pub nights, an annual grand ball, exhibitions, presentations, sporting events and coordinates information for Dutch expatriates in Jakarta.

 German speaking women's social organization.

 Contact the Indonesian Red Cross (Palang Merah Indonesia) at 390-6666, or email.
 Or contact the International SOS Clinic, Jl.
 Puri Sakti 10, Cipete, Jakarta Selatan.
 Tel.
 750-5980, 750-5973, 750-6001.

 The EEBDC seeks to match Rhesus negative (RH-) blood donors with those needing this rare type of blood in Indonesia.
 Other rare bloods are also sought.
 If you are Rh Negative please volunteer to be a stand-by donor for emergency use.
 More information on blood donations in Indonesia.

 Call Father S. Binzler at 797-1563 for more information.

-Monthly gatherings of expatriate women of all nationalities who are married to Indonesian men.
+Communication network for expatriate women of all nationalities who are married to Indonesian men.

 There are several groups in Jakarta where expats can learn to play gamelan instruments.

-Call the Jakarta International School activities office for more information.All nationalities welcome.
+Call the Jakarta Intercultural School activities office for more information.All nationalities welcome.
 Daisies, Brownies, Cadet and Junior Girl Scout programs available, depending on volunteers.
 If your daughter would like to join our group, or if you'd like to be an adult volunteer, contact Brenda at firstname.lastname@example.org, or call Tel.
 769-2555.

 An international, purpose driven youth ministry located in Jakarta, Indonesia.